Alaska Airlines Flight 261: Inadequate lubrication and end-play checks

-The investigation then proceeded to examine why scheduled maintenance had failed to adequately lubricate the jackscrew assembly.
+The investigation sought to examine why scheduled maintenance had failed to adequately lubricate the jackscrew assembly.
 In interviews with the Alaska Airlines mechanic who last performed the lubrication at SFO, the task was shown to take about one hour, whereas the aircraft manufacturer estimated the task should take four hours.
 This and other evidence suggested to the NTSB that "the SFO mechanic who was responsible for lubricating the jackscrew assembly in September 1999 did not adequately perform the task."
 Laboratory tests indicated that the excessive wear of the jackscrew assembly could not have accumulated in just the four-month period between the September 1999 maintenance and the accident flight.
 Therefore, the NTSB concluded, "more than just the last lubrication was missed or inadequately performed."

 A periodic maintenance inspection called an "end-play check" was used to monitor wear on the jackscrew assembly.
 The NTSB examined why the last end-play check on the accident aircraft in September 1997 did not uncover excessive wear.
 The investigation found that Alaska Airlines had fabricated tools to be used in the end-play check that did not meet the manufacturer's requirements.
 Testing revealed that the nonstandard tools ("restraining fixtures") used by Alaska Airlines could result in inaccurate measurements, and that if accurate measurements had been obtained at the time of the last inspection, these measurements possibly would have indicated the excessive wear and the need to replace the affected components.